imandra-ai/imandrax-vscode/README.md

 ![Log view](assets/readme-5.png)

-If everything goes well, then you should prompted to enter your API key (or use an existing API key if, one was previously configured):
+If everything goes well, then you should prompted to enter your API key (or, if one was previously configured, to use an existing API key):

 ![API Key prompt](assets/readme-3.png)